Gustavo-Kuze/Chocolatra/README.md

 I'm currently working on the code, so there's no documentation Yet.
 However, You can already download and try the latest <a href="https://github.com/Gustavo-Kuze/Chocolatra/releases" target="_blank">release</a>!
 I Hope You enjoy It!
 </p>

+NOTE: Chocolatra needs Chocolatra installed on Your system for It to work.
+If that's not your case, don't worry.
+You can Install the Chocolatey CLI from the program by clicking the "INSTALL CHOCOLATEY" button.